ushka1/keycloak-themes/Readme.md

 # Setup

-1. Odpal Keycloak.
+1. Start keycloak.
-1. Idź do themes/readme i podążaj za instrukcjami.
+1. Go to `themes/readme` and follow instructions.
-1. Przekopiuj JAR i rozpakuj unzip.
+1. Copy JAR file and unzip it.
-1. Gotowe.
+1. Ready.